 Described as a "workaholic speed-writing freak" by fellow writers, a "creative writing class drill sergeant" by his writing 'padawans', Voinov is a self-confessed geek and has enlarged his days by 12 secret hours in return for the sacrifice of ten albino virgin pygmy hippos.

 Voinov's style has been called "dynamic to the point of breathlessness", "dark to the point of fatalism" and "disturbingly poetic" by publishers and literary agents.
 A recurring theme in his fiction is "the triumph of the human spirit" or an individual rising to challenge the status quo in a world gone bad.

-Interests at the moment include WWII, art history (1900- ), Paris, prisoners-of-war, medieval siege warfare, William Marshal and the Age of Chivalry, and whale-hunting.
-These interests are subject to change from one day to the other, and Voinov single-handedly sustains three bookshops in London.
+Interests at the moment include WWII, art history (1900- ), prisoners-of-war, medieval siege warfare, William Marshal and the Age of Chivalry, and whale-hunting.
+These interests are subject to change from one day to the other, and Voinov single-handedly sustains two bookshops in London.